fastify/website/docs/Guides/Getting-Started.md

 Wow, that was fast!

 Let's recap what we have done here since we've introduced some new concepts.

 As you can see, we used `register` for both the database connector and the registration of the routes.

 This is one of the best features of Fastify, it will load your plugins in the same order you declare them, and it will load the next plugin only once the current one has been loaded.
-In this way, we can register the database connector in the first plugin and use it in the second (read [here](../Plugins.md#handle-the-scope) to understand how to handle the scope of a plugin).
+In this way, we can register the database connector in the first plugin and use it in the second *(read [here](Plugins.md#handle-the-scope) to understand how to handle the scope of a plugin)*.

 Plugin loading starts when you call `fastify.listen()`, `fastify.inject()` or `fastify.ready()`

 The MongoDB plugin uses the `decorate` API to add custom objects to the Fastify instance, making them available for use everywhere.
 Use of this API is encouraged to facilitate easy code reuse and to decrease code or logic duplication.

 To dig deeper into how Fastify plugins work, how to develop new plugins, and for details on how to use the whole Fastify API to deal with the complexity of asynchronously bootstrapping an application, read [the hitchhiker's guide to plugins](../Plugins-Guide.md).

-## Loading order of your plugins
+### Loading order of your plugins
+<a name="plugin-loading-order"></a>

 To guarantee consistent and predictable behavior of your application, we highly recommend to always load your code as shown below:
 ```
 └── plugins (from the Fastify ecosystem)
 └── your plugins (your custom plugins)